JeromeTana/webcraftsman/docs/SEO_SETUP.md

 # SEO Configuration Documentation

 ## Overview
-This document explains the comprehensive SEO setup implemented for your WebCraftsman blog posts.
+This document explains the comprehensive SEO setup implemented for your WEBCRAFTSMAN blog posts.

 ## Features Implemented